-Parameter Description -workingcopy workingcopy_name Specify the name of a working copy that you want to delete. -notify [-cc user_list] Name of a node in a remote cluster with no Fleet Patching and Provisioning Client. -targetnode node_name Optionally, you can specify a particular node from which you want to delete a working copy. -force Use this parameter to forcibly delete the database working copy. -root -sudouser sudo_username - sudopath sudo_binary_path - cred_cred_name If you choose to use the -targetnode parameter, then you must choose either sudo or root to access the remote node.
-If you choose sudo, then you must specify a user name to run superuser operations, and a path to the location of the sudo binary.
+Parameter Description -root -sudouser sudo_username - sudopath sudo_binary_path - cred_cred_name If you choose to use the -targetnode parameter, then you must choose either sudo or root to access the remote node.
+If you choose sudo, then you must specify a user name to run super-user operations, and a path to the location of the sudo binary.
 Optionally, you can choose to specify a credential name to associate the user and password credentials to access a remote node.
-Alternative to -sudouser, -root, or -cred, you can use -auth to specify an authentication plugin to access a remote node. -useractiondata user_action_data Optionally, you can pass a value to the useractiondata parameter of the user action script. -schedule timer_value Optionally, you can use this parameter to schedule a time to run this operation, in ISO-8601 format, as in the following example: 2018-07-25T19:13:17+05
+Alternative to -sudouser, -root, or -cred, you can use -auth to specify an authentication plugin to access a remote node. -useractiondata user_action_data Optionally, you can pass a value to the useractiondata parameter of the user action script. -schedule {timer_value NOW} Optionally, you can use this parameter to schedule a time to run this operation, in ISO-8601 format, as in the following example: 2018-07-25T19:13:17+05 If NOW is specified, then the job is scheduled immediately.